Welcome to Swank Early Skills Development

 Every child we work with is unique, just like the customized ABA interventions they receive.

 Birth-through-3-years-services in PA provide support based on a parent-coaching session.
-We’re able to supplement the services the state offers to parents by providing direct, intensive intervention with the child in collaboration with the parent-coaching model.
+We’re able to supplement these services the state offers to parents by providing direct, intensive intervention with the child in collaboration with the parent-coaching model.
 Further, we work closely with our colleagues from other birth-to-three-year-services and intermediate unit (IU) preschool services to make sure we’re all providing the children we support with consistent and complementary interventions.

 A core part of how we help our kids catch up is by empowering their parents.